Skip to content

 These factors, among others, contribute to the high food prices in Nigeria, making it challenging for many Nigerians to afford adequate food.

-Busuyi Ogun answered 3 weeks ago
+Busuyi Ogun answered 2 years ago

 There can be several reasons why food prices are high in Nigeria.
 Here are some possible factors: